MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/2-working-with-vs-code.md

-At this highly prestigous (and ficticious) hardware company, you will be doing all of your development in VS Code.
+At Tailwind Traders, a highly prestigious (and fictitious) hardware company, you'll be doing all of your development in VS Code.

-VS Code is, at it's core, a text editor.
+VS Code is, at its core, a text editor.
 Out of the box it doesn't aim to be much more than that.
-The difference between VS Code and your standard text editor is that VS Code is like a dial that can be turned.
-It has thousands of available extensions that allow you to turn the dial from text editor to integrated development environment.
+The difference between VS Code and your standard text editor is that VS Code is like a dial.
+It has thousands of available extensions.
+These extensions allow you to turn the dial from "text editor" to "integrated development environment".

 ## Azure Extensions for VS Code